atude/portfolio-blog/SecurityInJS/2_dangerouslySetInnerHtml.md

 Here is a simple example of inserting a button which, in turn, can gain access to client-side (and, with proper analysis, may be used to fetch server-side) data through exploitation of the `dangerouslySetInnerHTML` tag.
 Of course, an attacker with enough knowledge can use an XSS attack as such along with other security loopholes to compose a breach at a larger scale.
 [You can find a more practical example by Jacob Jang here, exploiting an input box to perform an XSS injection.](https://codesandbox.io/s/k9vxk9ppyo?autoresize=1&moduleview=1)

-> [example of XSS breach]

 ### Common uses for dangerously setting HTML

-- Markdown input control and styling
+- Markdown rendering and styling
 - Fetching data as raw HTML to embed into a site
-- Server-side HTML page/component fetching
+- Server-side HTML page/component rendering
-- Force styling on uneditable/inaccessible components
+- Forcing styles on uneditable/inaccessible components

-### Sanitising Input Right

-[what is sanitising]

-[loopholes/issues with sanitisation]

-[how to get it right]

-### Tools that can help

-[]
+### Injecting HTML safely

+In the case that you must directly inject HTML, there are workarounds to assure it is done safely.
+This is commonly done through input **sanitisation**.
+Sanitisation effectively filters through the injected content and strips out potentially malicious code, often by removing HTML tags or JS code that were intended to be utilised as strings - an example of abusing the [use-mention distinction](https://en.wikipedia.org/wiki/Use–mention_distinction).
+There are multiple packages that can be used to sanitise input in React, including [DOMPurify](https://github.com/cure53/DOMPurify), [js-xss](https://github.com/leizongmin/js-xss), [xss-filters](https://github.com/YahooArchive/xss-filters), and more.
+Most of these tools serve the same purpose, although some offer extended functionality such as restricting tag usage in certain inputs, restricting website references in HTML, or efficient performance that won't impact the speed of your app.
+Although usable in most circumstances, none of these packages are perfect - an attacker can analyse the source code carefully and may be able to exploit a weak entry point that can open up possibilities for XSS attacks post-sanitisation.

+### Staying safe from XSS attacks